euphorbiacz/Emagnet-Scraper/README.md

 ### Getting Started

-# Install apache2 or ngins and configure it after your needs, once done:
+# Install apache2 or ngins and configure it after your needs:

     ,-> Create a folder in /var/www/html/emagnet/pastebin
     |   From now you will have things stored like:
-    |
     |   Recent uploads stored as raw format:            /var/www/html/emagnet/pastebin/yyy-mm-dd/pastebin.txt
     |   Recent uploads will also be stored in json: :   /var/www/html/emagnet/pastebin/yyy-mm-dd/pastebin.txt
     |
     |           For find your own urls or at emagnet server, you can do as below:
     |           Print all urls:         curl -Lvs https://nr1.nu/emagnet/pastebin/yyy-mm-dd/pastebin.txt